EuropeanRespiratorySociety/ERSMainWebsite/readme.md

 The webiste will be available on port `8888` can be modified in `docker-compose.yml`

+## Connect to running container
+* docker exec -ti ersmainwebsite_app_1 /bin/bash
+This will give you a termina (`i`: interactive, `t`: keep stdin open) Inside the runing container you can use something like `php artisan httpcache:clear`

 Change code as usual from the cloned repository, it will be synced in the container.
 You might need to clean the cache:

 * `php artisan httpcache:clear`